joelittlejohn/jsonschema2pojo/jsonschema2pojo-gradle-plugin/README.md

 # DEPRECATED

 The Gradle jsonschema2pojo plugin in this repo is deprecated, and is unlikely to develop further.
 Existing versions of this plugin will (of course) continue to function with Gradle < **7.0**.

-New applications should use the new official [jsonschema2pojo Gradle plugin](https://github.com/eirnym/js2p-gradle), which is compatible with Gradle **5.6+**.
+New applications can use an alternative [jsonschema2pojo Gradle plugin](https://github.com/eirnym/js2p-gradle) by **eirnym**, which is compatible with Gradle **5.6+**.

 # Gradle jsonschema2pojo plugin